ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ## Use your own custom domain
 {: #custom_domain}

-To use your custom domain, you need to update your DNS records with a CNAME record pointing to your IBM-provided domain.
+To use your custom domain, you need to update your domain DNS records with a `CNAME` record pointing to your IBM-provided domain(route URL).

 ### With HTTP
 1. Create a route exposing the service at a host name, such as `www.example.com`, so that external clients can reach it by name.